GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 1. Create a project in the [Cloud Console](https://console.cloud.google.com/).
 1. [Enable billing for your project](https://cloud.google.com/billing/docs/how-to/modify-project).
-1. Clone the repository that contians the tutorial files, set up a branch, and navigate to the tutorial directory:
+1. Clone the repository that contains the tutorial files, set up a branch, and navigate to the tutorial directory:

         git clone https://github.com/GoogleCloudPlatform/community.git
         cd community